Dark Victory: Development

 Robinson decided the film would be about two things, love and death:

 I decided that these two elements should be kept apart as long as possible—that when there was a scene about love, it wasn’t about death; when there was a scene about death, it wasn’t about love.
 That is, on the surface.
 So when there was a scene about love, death was underneath it; when there was a scene about death, love was underneath it— all the time until the very end, when they would reunite into a sort of requiem.
 Now, in order to do that, I needed a character, and that was the birth of Ann [Geraldine Fitzgerald], the secretary-companion of the heroine Judith Traherne.
 She was not in the play at all.

+David Lewis said that Casey Robinson was the one passionate about adapting the play, and that due to this Lewis negotiated Selznick to sell it.
+Warners agreed in part because they needed a vehicle for Miriam Hopkins, who had been promised We Are Not Alone which had been given to Jane Bryan.
+The film was assigned to producer Brian Glazer but Robinson insisted it be given to David Lewis.
+Eventually Bette Davis played the lead role.

+Lewis said "The script took its time.
+It was like a poem the way it began to develop.
+We both knew all along that there was something very special about Dark Victory; we didn’t think of its commercial values."

+Shooting

 Davis had recently ended affairs with William Wyler and Howard Hughes and her husband Ham Nelson had filed for divorce, and after the first few days of filming she begged to be released from her contract, claiming she was too sick to continue.
 Producer Hal Wallis responded, "I've seen the rushes – stay sick!"
 She found comfort with Brent, who had just divorced Constance Worth, and the two embarked on an affair that continued throughout filming and for a year – and three films – after.
 Goulding shot the film in sequence, and the arc of Judith's relationship with Dr. Steele mirrored Davis' relationship with Brent.
 Davis was later to say that she wanted to marry Brent, but thought that it wouldn't work out.
 Still, "Of the men I didn't marry, the dearest was George Brent."

 The tune "Oh!
 Give Me Time for Tenderness", sung by Judith, was written by Edmund Goulding and Elsie Janis.
 The voice of Vera Van was dubbed for Davis.
+Lewis said this scene was Goulding's idea and Lewis had been reluctant but the producer admitted it was one of the best scenes in the film.

 Another scene for the film's ending was shot, but ultimately was deemed anticlimactic: after Judith's death, her horse was seen winning a race, and her stablehand Michael (Bogart) was shown crying.
 The scene met with negative response with sneak preview audiences and was cut.

 The film premiered at Radio City Music Hall.